 Primary School (Key Stage 2)

 As well as our typical timetabled days there are many more opportunities in school to grow.
 We have special events and days, such as Book Week, International Week, Art day and more.
-There are on-going projects and roles throughout the school, like Global Classroom and School Council.
+There are on-going projects and roles throughout the school, like Global Campus and School Council.
 Our dedication to music and sport is second to none and we provide numerous opportunities in these areas of the curriculum.

-We believe that it our responsibility to inspire our students to develop and grow in all areas of school life.
+We believe that it is our responsibility to inspire our students to develop and grow in all areas of school life.